solomonsunu/stdio-ghana.github.io/_students/pearl.md

 affiliation: University of Ghana
 github: Daakyehemaa
 year: 2014
+imagetype: jpg
 ---
-Hi,I'm Pearl Hammond.
+Hi, I'm Pearl Hammond.
 I'm offering Actuarial Science and I'm in level 100.
 I love to learn new things.
 I'd love to have ,if not always, solutions to everyday problems in my environment.